Back to Case Studies

 Acrow Bridge’s Temporary Modular Steel Truss System Enables Renovation of Historic Covered Bridge in Québec

-The repair of the 120-year-old Marchand Bridge will benefit from the support of six temporary structures through early 2020
+The repair of the 120-year-old Marchand Bridge benefitted from the support of six temporary structures

-Rehabilitation work, begun in January 2018, involved strengthening the bridge, replacing the roof and deteriorated supports, and realigning it both vertically and horizontally.
-Six temporary Acrow structures of 24.6 meters (80 feet) each were installed in late June and are being used to lift the bridge and provide support during the renovation.
+Rehabilitation work, started in January 2018, involved strengthening the bridge, replacing the roof and deteriorated supports, and realigning it both vertically and horizontally.
+Six Acrow structures, 80 feet (24.38m) each, were installed to lift the bridge and provide support during the renovation.

 You also might be interested in